 About

 Olivia Brouwer is an interdisciplinary artist based in Cambridge, Ontario.
-In 2016, she graduated from the Art and Art History joint program, specializing in painting and printmaking, at the University of Toronto Mississauga and Sheridan College Institute of Technology.
-Since then, her work has been exhibited in a number of shows primarily across Southern Ontario, some of which include the Blackwood Gallery, the Art Gallery of Mississauga, Tangled Art + Disability, Idea Exchange, and Centre[3].
-Brouwer was a recipient of the Centre[3] Emerging Artist Residency program, the Artist Residency program at the Cotton Factory, and the 2022 Femme Folks Fest Residency.
-She was one of 52 finalists for the 2021 Salt Spring National Art Prize, an award winner of the City of Hamilton Creator Award, as well as a recipient of various grants from Ontario Arts Council and Canada Council for the Arts.
+In 2016, she graduated from the Art and Art History joint program, specializing in painting and printmaking, at the University of Toronto Mississauga and Sheridan College.
+Since then, her work has been exhibited in a number of shows primarily across Southern Ontario, some of which include the Blackwood Gallery, the Art Gallery of Mississauga, Tangled Art + Disability, Cambridge Art Galleries, and Centre[3].
+Brouwer has completed residencies at NG Art Creative Residency (France), the Cotton Factory (Canada), Centre[3] (Canada), Femme Folks Fest (Canada), and the Haptic Horizons residency with VibraFusion Lab (Canada).
+She was one of 52 finalists for the 2021 Salt Spring National Art Prize, an award winner of the City of Hamilton Creator Award, as well as a recipient of various grants from the Waterloo Region Arts Fund, Ontario Arts Council and Canada Council for the Arts.

 As a partially blind artist, Brouwer explores the idea of blindness through her art, melding organic and geometric abstraction with scenes inspired by natural organisms and spiritual teachings relating to vision from both a metaphorical and literal sense.
 Inspired by the Rorschach Inkblot Test, she addresses blindness by examining ideas surrounding belief, meaning, clarity, and sight with an abstract image.
 Her most recent work explores visual art accessibility and the activation of human senses beyond the reliance of vision, such as touch and sound, enabling an inclusive experience for both visually impaired and sighted viewers.